Oregon–Oregon State rivalry: Soccer

 The men's soccer teams have only played 3 times, with the Ducks dropping this as a sport at the conclusion of the 1989 season.
 The Beavers won all three contests played, leaving the record at 3–0–0 in favor of OSU.

 Wrestling

 Oregon State has traditionally dominated in this sport, leading the Ducks 103–24–4 in the all-time series as of the end of the 2005–06 season.
 Oregon State has won the past 7 meets, dating back to the 2003 season.
 The Ducks have dropped this sport and it has been absent for several years.

 Women's sports

 Basketball

 Both teams have recently made the Final 4 with Oregon State going in 2016 and Oregon going in 2019.
-Oregon leads the all-time series record between the women's basketball programs as of the 2023-24 season at 66-47.
-The Beavers have won 3 straight in the series dating back to 2023.
+Oregon leads the all-time series record between the women's basketball programs as of the 2024–25 season at 67–47.
+Oregon won the most recent meeting between, 96–73, in Eugene.